Format Painter in Google Sheets: Copy Conditional Formatting

 This will paste the formatting rules to the cells you have selected.
 Read more on how to highlight duplicates in Google Sheets.

-Copy Conditional Formatting in different Google Sheets file
+Copy Conditional Formatting in Different Google Sheets Files

-Since you can easily copy formatting from one sheet to another (but not on to a different Google Sheet file), here is a simple to how to copy conditional formatting to another sheet:
+Since you can copy formatting from one sheet to another (but not onto a different Google Sheet file), here is a simple way to use Google Sheets’ copy conditional formatting in another sheet.

-Move a copy of the sheet (that has the conditional formatting that you want to copy) to the other Google Sheet file and then use any of the above methods to copy formatting to other sheets.
+Move a copy of the sheet (that has the conditional formatting that you want to copy) to the other Google Sheet file, and then use any of the above methods to copy the formatting to other sheets.

 Below are the steps to create a copy of a worksheet in a different Google Sheets file: